shpach/ssd_keras/README.md

 gcloud ml-engine jobs submit training resume_model1_job --module-name=ssd_keras.train_existing --package-path=./ssd_keras --job-dir=gs://deeplearningteam11/logs --config=./ssd_keras/cloudml-gpu.yaml --python-version 3.5 --runtime-version 1.10 --region us-east1
 ```

+### Video Tracking

+In the video application, we use Kernel Correlation Filters between the frames to smoothen the output, avoid missing and overlap detections, etc. Our algorithm achieves two things, it performs a smoother object tracking for videos and it stores an object image with an ID to the local server.
+Please visit https://www.youtube.com/watch?v=UvZ9-yo7Xgg&feature=youtu.be to see our tracking algorithm in action.

 ### Examples

-Below are some prediction examples of the fully trained original SSD300 "07+12" model (i.e. trained on Pascal VOC2007 `trainval` and VOC2012 `trainval`).
+Below are some prediction examples of the fully trained Modernized SSD300 model (i.e. trained on Pascal VOC2007 `trainval`).
 The predictions were made on Pascal VOC2007 `test`.

 | | |
 |---|---|
 | ![img01](./examples/tvmonitor.jpeg) | ![img01](./examples/multiple-bikes.jpeg) |
 <!-- | ![img01](./examples/trained_ssd300_pascalVOC2007_test_pred_01_no_gt.png) | ![img01](./examples/trained_ssd300_pascalVOC2007_test_pred_02_no_gt.png) | -->

-Here are some prediction examples of an SSD7 (i.e. the small 7-layer version) partially trained on two road traffic datasets released by [Udacity](https://github.com/udacity/self-driving-car/tree/master/annotations) with roughly 20,000 images in total and 5 object categories.
-The predictions you see below were made after 10,000 training steps at batch size 32.
-Admittedly, cars are comparatively easy objects to detect and I picked a few of the better examples, but it is nonetheless remarkable what such a small model can do after only 10,000 training iterations.
+Following are some snapshots from our video tracking example.

 | | |
 |---|---|
 | ![img01](./examples/videopic1.jpeg) | ![img01](./examples/videopic2.jpeg) |
 <!-- | ![img01](./examples/ssd7_udacity_traffic_pred_03.png) | ![img01](./examples/ssd7_udacity_traffic_pred_04.png) | -->

+### Acknowledgments

+We thank Professor Iddo Drori and Chenqin Xu for their guidance, as well as funding our research.
+We also thank Wei Liu for his original contributions to creating the SSD architecture.